 So how does this affect Neuroendocrine Cancer?

 According to the latest SEER database figures for Neuroendocrine Cancer, one reason for the 7 fold increase in incidence rates since the 1970s is all of those things above including better diagnostics.
 This has led to a revised set of epidemiological information in many countries that have made the effort to accurately update their cancer registries and there are consistent reports of incidence rates way beyond the recognised rare thresholds.
+Another piece of good news is that the increase in NET incidence is also due to earlier diagnosis.
 To sum that up – NETs is also a growth industry.

 Combined with more awareness and education (including the important pathologists), more NETs than ever are being found, and many found earlier.
 However, it’s not party time yet because there remains far too many misdiagnoses due to the low population of the disease and the difficulty in diagnosing it.
 I want to focus on scanning (thus the title of the article).
 Whilst there are really important factors involved in a diagnosis, such as tumor and hormone markers, and biopsies (tissue is the issue), a scan is very frequently what triggers many deeper investigations to unearth a NET, i.e. if you can see it, you can normally detect it (whatever the ‘it’ is).
 And I include the widespread availability and increasing advances in endoscopy/ultrasounds/cameras which have also been instrumental in picking up many Gastrointestinal NETs.

 The Gallium 68 PET Scan